HSR-Enhanced Sparse Attention Acceleration: Introduction

 where (1) $A_s := \exp( Q K^\top / \sqrt{d}) \in \R^{m \times n}$ and $\exp$ is applied element-wise , (2) $D := \diag (A_s \cdot {\bf 1}_n ) \in \R^{m \times m}$ denotes the normalization matrix, (3) $ D^{-1} A_s \in \R^{m\times n}$ denotes the attention matrix. \end{definition}

 In practical LLM applications, there are two scenarios for attention computation depending on the context length $n$ and query length $m$.
-The first case, $m=\Theta(1)$, represents the iterative text generation based on the pre-computed Key Value Cache (KV), which stores the intermediate attention key and value matrices.
-The second case, $m=\Theta(n)$, represents the full self-attention computation before text generation or the cross-attention computation.
+The first case, $m=\Theta(1)$, represents the generation decoding based on the pre-computed Key Value Cache (KV), which stores the intermediate attention key and value matrices.
+The second case, $m=\Theta(n)$, represents the prompt prefilling before text generation or the cross-attention computation.
 However, in both cases, when the context window $n$ becomes larger, the running time will increase correspondingly, i.e., it will be linear and quadratic in $n$ for $m=\Theta(1)$ and $m=\Theta(n)$, respectively.
-Thus, reducing the running time of attention computations with long context input becomes essential to minimize response latency and increase throughput for LLM API calls.
+Thus, reducing the running time of attention computations with long context input becomes essential to minimize response latency and increase throughput for LLMs.

 In this work, we introduce novel methods to reduce the running time complexity for both cases, i.e., $m=\Theta(1)$ and $m=\Theta(n)$.
-Our approach is inspired by the inherent sparsity found within attention mechanisms.
+We are inspired by the inherent sparsity within attention mechanisms.
 Numerous prior studies have highlighted the significant sparsity in the attention matrix \citep{cgrs19, apb+23, lwd+23, tzz+24, sckl24}.
 This manifestation of sparsity in Softmax attention is that a large number of attention scores, i.e., $QK^\top$, concentrate on a small number of entries, which is known as ``massive activation''.
 Due to this nature, Softmax attention can be accelerated by only calculating the entries that contain large attention scores, introducing negligible approximation errors~\citep{zsz+23, lhy+24}.